 - email@example.com.
 Updates the schema in the future.

-- To verify that the service accounts are correctly added, position the pointer over the new dataset and, next to the dataset name, click Down, and then click Share dataset.
+- To verify that the service accounts are correctly added, point to the new dataset and, next to the dataset name, click Down.

 It can take up to an hour for your changes to take effect.
 After that, daily tables are automatically created in your dataset.
 Use GMT time to determine the date change line.
-The logs are now available for use.
+The logs then become available for use.

 Gmail log contents